jpweideman/DL-Storm-Initiation-Nowcasting/src/utils/README.md

 ## Storm Detection and Initiation Features

 - **Physical Area Calculations**: Storm detection accounts for polar coordinate geometry to calculate the area of storms in km².
-In radar polar coordinates, the same number of pixels represents different physical areas depending on distance from the radar.
-A storm near the radar center covers a smaller physical area than the same storm at the edge of coverage.
+In radar polar coordinates, storms with the same number of pixels represent different physical areas depending on their distance from the radar.
+A storm near the radar center covers a smaller physical area than a storm with the same pixel count at the edge measurements.
 Physical area calculations thus ensures consistent storm detection across the entire radar domain.

 - **Displacement-Based Tracking**: Uses patch-based cross-correlation to track storm movement caused by wind.
 Strong winds can move storms significantly between time steps, making them appear as "new" storms when using simple overlap tracking.
 Displacement-based tracking predicts where storms should be based on wind movement, reducing false positive new storm detections.